coffeemug13/passwrd/README.md

 # passwrd
-your one and only place to get your passwords
+Your one and only place to get your passwords.
+First of all, don't panic.
+You only have to remember **ONE password** for all your logins, that's your master password!
+Whatever you fill in the form of PASSWRD stays on your computer.
+Nothing will be transmitted in the internet!
+Never!

 https://coffeemug13.github.io/passwrd